Sizebox and Shape handles in IRONCAD

 2021-01-06

-The round Sizebox handles in IRONCAD give users direct and precise control over dimensional changes to features.
+The round Sizebox handles in IRONCAD give you as a user direct and precise control over dimensional changes of Shape features such as extrusions.

 The vast majority of IRONCAD users know that you can easily drag a Sizebox handle(or several at the same time) to change the dimensions of a given shape to exact measurements, and virtually all IRONCAD users know that there are also right-click options on the handles, which allow you to bring up different options for snapping to other more or less easily accessible geometric points on different objects in the 3D scene.

-However, fewer people know that there is actually another set of handles on the same feature, which allows you to draw directly on the lines of the cross-section (Sketch).
+But fewer people know that there is actually another set of handles on the same feature, which allow you to "draw directly" on the lines of the cross-section (Sketch).
 These are called Shape handles and instead have an angular shape and red color.

-Switching between the round Sizebo handles and the angular Shape handles is easy and simple, either by clicking on the white switch icon next to the cyan blue extrusion arrow or by using the keyboard shortcut [TAB] when a shape is selected.
+Switching between the round Sizebox handles and the angular Shape handles is easy and simple, either by clicking on the white switch icon located by the cyan extrusion arrow or by using the keyboard shortcut [TAB] when a shape is selected.

-The technology with Shape handles is super smart (and under the hood technically advanced) but at the same time very easy to use to directly drag and change different lines "inside" a cross-section, without having to go in via Edit Cross-section.
-You work with the sketch's lines "outside" the sketch itself in a way that is uniquely flexible for 3D CAD.
+The Shape handle technology is super smart (and technically advanced under the hood) but at the same time very easy to use to directly draw and change various lines "inside" a sketch, without having to go in and edit it via Edit Cross-section.
+You work with the sketch's lines "outside" the sketch itself in a way that is completely unique to 3D CAD.

 Using Shape handles can work well even if you have a "locked" sketch (via constraints), as the handles do not break the locks.
 However, keep in mind that the effect of your change is limited when using constraints.
 A "fully defined" sketch cannot be changed via handles, but only via the constraints that control the length and position of all lines in the sketch.
 This means that with a fully defined sketch you actually "lose" a certain amount of control and flexibility, which is why we rarely recommend the use of constraints in the sketch!